Updated February 17, 2022

-The COVID-19 vaccines contain a tracking microchip.
+The COVID-19 vaccines contain a tracking microchip or chemical.

 The only microchip involved, and the source of the rumor, is a proposed one that would be put on the syringe label containing vaccine authentication information and expiration dates, as well as to track syringes to see where they are used.
 The COVID-19 vaccine solutions do not contain microchips.